jbharwood/sparkpost-metrics/README.md

 3) Import the CSV from the Spreadsheets folder into Google Sheets

-4) Modify the Google Sheet to look like this: https://docs.google.com/spreadsheets/d/1oYrHrB951nj-CyTaRbN3AdgQ0MvHLcN0vNVyD0qv20o/edit?usp=sharing

-5) Things to change in Google Sheets:
+4) Things to change in Google Sheets:

   Every pivot table needs the Values event type column to be changed to Summarize By changed from SUM to COUNTA.
   Every date sheet has 2 pivot tables that needs to be filtered by MM/DD for the timestamp.
 Duplicate the sheets and change the filter to a different day.
   Update the Summary sheet with high numbers from the pivot tables.

-6) Template for email:

-Here are the Unsubscribe and Complaints metrics:
--Insert link to Google Sheets spreadsheet-

-On the far right of the Data sheet you can see the unique email recipients for each day.
-There are Summary and Subject Count sheets.
-Each day has a breakdown of unsubscribes and complaints by subject and timestamp.